Air-Money/air-money.github.io/react-ui.markdown

 **Utilities:**
 - `toast` - Utility function for creating toasts

-> **Note:** The AirMoneyModule versions of `useBack`, `useButton`, and `useKeyEventListener` automatically use the `keyEventManager` from the AirMoney context, so you don't need to pass it as a parameter.
+> **Note:** The AirMoneyModule versions of `useBack`, `useButton`, and `useKeyEventListener` automatically use the `keyEventManager` from the DEGN context, so you don't need to pass it as a parameter.
 For general use outside of AirMoneyModule, import these hooks directly from `@airmoney-degn/react-ui` and pass the `keyEventManager` manually.

 **Example:**
 ```tsx